purificacao/F.D-Wave-modeling/README.md

 ![image](https://user-images.githubusercontent.com/32949538/89110093-965c6880-d41d-11ea-827c-cb7279c30380.png)

-where $t$ is the time, $u$ is the displacement, $c$ is the wave propagation velocity through the medium, x and y are Cartesian coordinates.
+where _t_ is the time, _u_ is the displacement, $c$ is the wave propagation velocity through the medium, x and y are Cartesian coordinates.
 The program below shows the waves propagation in a two-dimensional domain, through the numerical solution of the wave equation.
 The __Finite Difference Method__ in two dimensions with transient term will be used.
 The domain will be a square with dimensions of 1 m x 1 m, so that: its discretization will be given with:

 • $dt << 0,01s$